eddyystop/feathers-service-verify-reset/README.md

 - Manual change of a password.
 - The previous email address is notified of a change of email address.

+May be used with

+- `feathers-client` service calls over websockets or HTTP.
+- Client side wrappers for `feathers-client` service calls.
+- HTTP POST calls.
+- React's Redux.
+- Vue (docs to do)

-A 30-char slug is generated suitable for URL responses embedded in email, SMS or social media notifications.
+A 30-char token is generated suitable for URL responses.
 (Configurable length.)
-This may be embedded in URL links sent by email or SMS so that clicking the link starts the email address verification or the password reset.
+This may be embedded in URL links sent by email, SMS or social media so that clicking the link starts the email address verification or the password reset.

-A 6-digit slug is also generated suitable for notification by SMS or social media.
+A 6-digit token is also generated suitable for notification by SMS or social media.
-(Configurable length, may be alphanumeric instead.)
+(Configurable length, may be alpha-numeric instead.)
-This slug may be manually entered in a UI to start the email address verification or the password reset.
+This may be manually entered in a UI to start the email address verification or the password reset.

-The email verification slug has a 5-day expiry (configurable), while the password reset has a 2 hour expiry (configurable).
+The email verification token has a 5-day expiry (configurable), while the password reset has a 2 hour expiry (configurable).

 Typically your user notifier refers to a property like `user.preferredCommunication: 'email'`